chaos5958/chaos5958.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a fifth-year Ph.D. student in Electrical Engineering at KAIST advised by <a href='https://ina.kaist.ac.kr/~dongsuh/'>Professor Dongsu Han</a>.
+I am a final-year Ph.D. student in Electrical Engineering at KAIST advised by Professor Dongsu Han.
 I received B.S. in Electrical Engineering from KAIST.

-My research interests are incorporating deep learning (DL) techniques with computing and networking systems to drastically improve performance.
-Recently, I have focused on 1) leveraging neural quality enhancement to make video systems more efficient and 2) accelerating neural enhancement to enable it on large-scale, distributed applications.
+My research interests are broadly in networked systems and machine learning (ML) systems.
+Recently, my work has focused on applying ML to networked systems (especially video) to handle the fundamental limitations of traditional systems.
+In particular, I worked on two research directions - 1) AI for systems: incorporate ML with existing networked systems in a way that maximizes the benefit from ML, and 2) Systems for AI: accelerate and scale-out ML-augmented networked systems to make them more practical.

+**I'm currently on the job market.** I'm looking for a US-based tech company where I can learn new things, tackle challenging problems, and build hyper-scale systems that have a real-world impact.
+Feel free to contact me!

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.